NIH-CARD/biomedsql/README.md

 ## License and Contributing

 This respository is under the PolyForm Noncommercial License (Version 1.0.0).
-To contribute, simply clone the repository and open a pull request!
+To contribute, simply clone the repository and open a pull request.

 For any bugs or other needed fixes, feel free to open an issue.